bhisaac/5eFP/5eFP-SRD.md

 **_Nature's Stride_ (Encounter).** You gain the following game features whenever you begin your turn on natural terrain (arctic, coast, desert, forest, grassland, mountain, or swamp).

 - Increase your speed by +1 square
-- Increase your DEX bonus twice
+- Increase your DEX modifier twice

 ## Halfling